 Impact of the Superfund Tax

 Taxpayers will report the Superfund Excise Taxes on their Quarterly Federal Excise Tax forms, on IRS Form 720.
 Form 667, which is used for Environmental Taxes and reports the amount of the taxes owed, must be filed alongside Form 720 as well.
 Notably, the Superfund excise taxes aim to tax the chemicals at the earliest possible point in the manufacturing process.
 This means that the first buyer in the United States is responsible for the tax.
-Companies that import these taxable substances for manufacturing uses will be more impacted by the Superfund tax.

 Impact on Gantrade Customers